cjohansen/gadget-inspector/README.md

 into this value to see year, month, date, etc. Please disregard the abomination that is converting a local date to an instant like this.

+### Sorting

+When adding custom types for maps, you might want a different sorting than the default.
+By default, Gadget will sort keys roughly alphabetically.
+By attaching a function to the `:gadget/sort` key in the metadata on the map returned from `datafy`, Gadget will pass it to `sort-by`, and sort the map entries with this instead of the default strategy.

 ## Components

 Gadget allows renderers to return pure unadulterated